beep-projects/SystaPi/README.md

    unzip SystaPi-main.zip
    ```

-2. Open `firstrun.sh` with a text editor and configure everything in the marked section to your liking.
+2. Open `SystaPi-main/SystaPi_files/firstrun.sh` with a text editor and configure everything in the marked section to your liking.
    Most probably you want to generate your `WPA_PASSPHRASE` via `wpa_passphrase MY_WIFI passphrase` , or  use the [WPA PSK (Raw Key) Generator](https://www.wireshark.org/tools/wpa-psk.html), and add the credentials to the file.

    ```bash